 This also helps to prevent diseases and attacks from insects naturally.
 Living soil keeps the soil supplied with the goods, and not ever depleted with an erratic pH.
 If you farm or have any size garden, then you know the importance of maintaining indigenous microorganisms and having nutrient-rich soil.

-Soil pH Is Not Tested For In Natural Farming: KNF and TNF don’t officially test for soil pH (alkalinity vs acidity), but their end result is perfect pH soil.
-Normally the way to go about it is to test the pH of your soil and adjust accordingly with commercial bought products which don’t take into account local environment and soil microbes.
-Experienced farmers and gardeners are good at identifying soil pH levels by touch and feel, but using a tester does help at first if you’re looking to know pH numbers.
+Normally the way to go about fixing soil is to first fix soil pH by adjusting accordingly with commercially-bought products that don’t take your local environment and soil microbes into account.
+Experienced farmers and gardeners are good at identifying soil pH levels by touch and feel, but using a tester does help at first if you want to know soil pH numbers.

 What Is Soil pH?